Exciting engineering challenges with great prizes

 • Frederik Vollbrecht

-Frederik Vollbrecht almost 11 years ago
+Frederik Vollbrecht over 11 years ago

 "The robot's body can all or part be covered by a very thin vacuum formed polycarbonate sheet shell"